Bookings & travel news

 international SIM cards.
 YHA members receive a discount on ekit International SIM cards that will ensure

-substantial savings on calling from overseas.
+substantial savings on calling and data roaming from overseas.
 Buy here before you travel.

 As a general rule you should always try to hold